mahmoudessam700/mokawalat/README.md

-# ElitePlan ERP: A Feature-Complete AI-Powered ERP for Construction
+# Mokawalat ERP: A Feature-Complete AI-Powered ERP for Construction

 Congratulations!
 You have successfully built a comprehensive, AI-powered ERP system for a modern construction company using Firebase Studio.
 This application provides a full suite of integrated tools to manage every aspect of your business operations, from project inception to financial reporting.